-Pot roast is a comfort food that everyone can relate to.
-But it takes planning and a long time to cook in the oven.
-Like, hours!
-But not in the Instant Pot®!
-And you know what’s even better?
-Add the veggies at the end to the almost cooked meat and now, you have a side dish that you don’t even have to use another pan to cook!
-And who would mind not having to wash another dirty pot or pan?
-Not me.
 This is one of the reasons why I love cooking in the Instant Pot.
 No extra pots or pans to wash.
-Read more on why you should consider Instant Pot here if you don’t have one yet and see all my Instant Pot recipes here if you already have one.
+Read more on why you should consider Instant Pot here if you don't have one yet and see all my Instant Pot recipes here if you already have one.

-Best Cut of Beef for Pot Roast
+Best Cut of Beef For Pot Roast

-One of the best cuts of meat – and inexpensive – for a pot roast is a chuck roast with marbleized connective tissues and a little bit of fat that are weaved into the muscles.
-Chuck is from the front – shoulder – of the animal so the muscles are a bit tough.
-But because of the connective tissues that hold the muscles together that ‘melt’ down, creating gelatin, it tenderizes the meat when cooked.
-Look for “chuck roast,” “boneless chuck,” or “shoulder steak.”
-The cut I used for this recipe was a thick chuck steak and not a rump.
-I had to cut into large pieces so they would snuggly fit inside the inner pot.
+Chuck is from the front - shoulder - of the animal so the muscles are a bit tough.
+But because of the connective tissues that hold the muscles together that 'melt' down, creating gelatin, it tenderizes the meat when cooked.
+Look for these types of roast in the grocery store:

 Don’t be surprised if you end up with meat chunks that fall apart and melt in your mouth.
 As you can see in the picture, chunks of meat are mixed in with the veggies and not sliced.
 If you want meat slices, you can use rump or eye round but I warn you; it will not be juicy and tender.